Te quiero (film)

 Te Quiero (English: I love you) is a Mexican motion picture categorized as drama and romance.
 It was filmed in 1978 and released in 1979.

 Synopsis

 Claudia is an administrator in the successful company of her father.
-When he realizes his daughter suffers from a terminal decease he plans a trip for her to the Caribbean Sea, so she can enjoy her last days and her father hires a man to accompany his daughter.
-Eventually they fall in love and she realizes about the illness, she walks away, but she was already in love.
+When he realizes his daughter is ill from leukemia, he plans a trip for her to the Caribbean Sea, so she can enjoy her last days.
+Her father hires a man to accompany his daughter.
+Eventually, they fall in love and she realizes the truth about her illness.
+She walks away, but was already in love.